 Sodus is a very small village located in the state of New York.
-With a population of 1,724 people and just one neighborhood, Sodus is the 649th largest community in New York.
-Much of the housing stock in Sodus was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 1,701 people and just one neighborhood, Sodus is the 649th largest community in New York.
+Sodus has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Sodus is a blue-collar town, with 35.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sodus is a village of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Sodus who work in office and administrative support (10.60%), farm management occupations (8.42%), and healthcare suport services (8.32%).

-The citizens of Sodus are slightly less educated than the national average of 21.84% for the average city or town: 15.05% of adults in Sodus have a bachelor's degree or advanced degree
+The percentage of adults in Sodus with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.05% of adults in Sodus have a bachelor's degree or advanced degree.

 The per capita income in Sodus in 2022 was $30,153, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $120,612 for a family of four.
 However, Sodus contains both very wealthy and poor people as well.